This post may contain affiliate links. Please read our disclosure policy.

 • 1/2 cup tomato sauce

-• 1 tbsp. tomato paste
+• 1 tablespoon tomato paste

-• 1 tbsp. coconut aminos
+• 1 tablespoon coconut aminos

-• 2 cloves garlic minced
+• 2 cloves garlic, minced

-• 1 tsp. yellow mustard
+• 1 teaspoon yellow mustard

-• 1 tsp. crystals hot sauce
+• 1 teaspoon hot sauce

-• salt and pepper to taste
+• kosher salt, to taste

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat the oven to 350°F.

-• Heat ghee in a large skillet over medium heat.
+• Heat the ghee in a large skillet over medium heat.
 Add the diced onion and thyme and saute until tender, about 7 minutes.

 • Remove from heat and stir in the tomato paste and coconut aminos.
 Set aside to let cool.

 • When cool, place ground beef, almond flour, 2 beaten eggs, and plenty of salt and pepper (to taste) in a bowl.
-Pour the onion mixture on top , and mix lightly with a fork.
-Don't mash or the meat loaf will be dense.
+Pour the onion mixture on top and mix lightly with a fork.
+Don't mash or the meatloaf will be dense.

 • Shape the mixture into a rectangular loaf on a sheet pan covered with parchment paper.